intuition-dev/intuDocs/managers/slides.md

 #### Content Delivery Network (CDN)
 - CDN was once a rarity reserved for big tech corporations like Facebook or Google.

 - Nowadays CDN are very **cost-effective and ubicuous**.
-This makes possible to deliver to users _on the edge_ lowering greatly the waiting time, which is one of the main reasons for a _high bouncing rate_
+This makes possible to deliver to users _on the edge_ lowering greatly the waiting time, which is one of the main reasons for a _high bouncing rate_.

 - CDN also allows for easy and **quick scalability**, better performance, decreased maintenance costs, **instant deployment** and updates.